The complete guide to an airtight content strategy in 2025

 The content you create on these topics will focus only on helping your target audience in a genuine way, not on selling anything.
 For example, if you are a plumber, you could create a video on common fixes to try when water is leaking from a tap.

-The best way to find such topics is to use a keyword research tool (like KWFinder) to see what type of information people are searching for the most in your chosen niche.
+The best way to find such topics is to use a keyword research tool to see what type of information people are searching for the most in your chosen niche.

 A keyword like “bodybuilding diet” shows that the searcher is just looking to learn more about this topic.
 So it’s a top-funnel topic.

-In this way, conducting keyword research for your website content strategy will help you identify entry points for new readers who had no prior knowledge of your business.
+In this way, conducting keyword research for your content strategy will help you identify entry points for new readers who have no prior knowledge of your business.

 Mid-funnel topics (lead generation stage): The purpose of these topics is to convert people who visit your website or who are aware of your brand into email subscribers and leads.